 Ladies of the Sea Coaching Regatta

-Join us from Friday 4th to Sunday 6th October 2024 for the RSYS Ladies of the Sea Coaching Regatta!
+Save the date for the RSYS Ladies of the Sea Coaching Regatta!
 This annual event is tailored specifically for female sailors, building upon the success of the RSYS Sailing Academy's popular women's keelboat courses.

 The regatta offers a safe, supportive environment for female sailors to enhance their capabilities and build confidence on the water.
 During the regatta, sailors will enjoy expert on-water and off-water coaching from experienced yachtswomen, windward/leeward race series' on Sydney Harbour and various social events at the RSYS Clubhouse including the popular morning pilates.